 Object Modeling.
 Percepts immediately result from the current sensor readings.
 However, most objects are not continuously visible, and noise in the sensor readings may even result in a misrecognition of an object.
-Therefore, the positions of the dynamic objects on the field have to modeled, i.e. the location of the robot itself, the poses of the other robots, and the position of the ball.
+Therefore, the positions of the dynamic objects on the field have to modeled, i.e. the location of the robot itself, the poses (i.e. the (x, y, θ) positions on the field) of the other robots, and the position of the ball.
 The result of this level is the estimated world state.

 Behavior Control.
-Based on the world state, the role of the robot, and the current score, the fourth level generates the behavior of the robot.
+Based on the world state and the role of the robot, the fourth level generates the behavior of the robot.
 This can either be performed very reactively, or deliberative components may be involved.
 The behavior level sends requests to the fifth level to perform the selected motions.